streetcomplete/oneway-data-api/README.md

 - The bounding box must be passed as an URL parameter
 - Example: [`/get.php/?bbox=18,-34,19,-33`](https://ent8r.lima-city.de/oneway-data-api/get.php?bbox=18,-34,19,-33) gets all ways in Cape Town

+## Configuration

+Create a `config.php` file from the `config.sample.php` template and fill it with your MySQL DB settings.
+Don't forget to create the respective DB and user beforehand.

 ## Getting started

 * [Website for testing](https://ent8r.lima-city.de/oneway-data-api/)